Person314159/sapling-ctf-2023/readme.md

 # Summary
 mech is too OP.
 'Nuff said.

-Also, thanks desp for the cheese.
+Also, thanks all of the problem setters for the cheese.

 ![](desp.png)